-But remember your winning aspiration from before?
-This is where you can demonstrate how effective your strategy is at achieving it, and how you'll know whether to stay the course or reassess.
+Remember your SMART goals from before?
+This is where you can demonstrate how effective your strategy is at achieving them, and how to demonstrate the ROI (return on investment) of your strategy.

-There are 3 tools I consider necessary for any SEO campaign.
-All are free, provided by Google, and will make you an SEO reporting ninja:
+There are two tools I consider necessary for any SEO campaign.
+Both are free, provided by Google, and will make you an SEO reporting ninja:

 Google Analytics is an incredibly powerful tool, and with it you can track a variety of key SEO-related metrics.

 The primary reports I tend to focus on are: